 As an illustrative example, let us consider repeated measurements on the $(5\times5)$ spatial grids shown in the left column of Figure \ref{fig:spatial_overview}.
 The $N=25$ spatial units are labelled $y_1$ up to $y_{25}$ and enumerated row-wise.
-This ordering of the spatial entities creates an implicit notion of proximity and we intuitively expect economic and/or physical interactions to be most pronounced at short length scales.
-In Figure \ref{fig:spatial_overview}(a) we depart from the situation in which the spatial units are restricted to communicate horizontally.
+This ordering of the spatial entities creates an implicit notion of proximity and we intuitively expect economic/physical interactions to be most pronounced at short length scales.
+In Figure \ref{fig:spatial_overview}(a) we start from the situation in which the spatial units are restricted to communicate horizontally.
 Blue arrows indicate explicitly that $y_1$ interacts with $y_2$, and $y_{14}$ interacts with both $y_{13}$ and $y_{15}$.
-Of course, such interactions will occur among all elements in the grid.
+Such interactions occur among all elements in the grid.
 More importantly, if only these horizontal interaction exist, then the $(25\times 25)$ matrices $\bA$ and $\bB$ feature a sparsity pattern as shown in Figure \ref{fig:spatial_overview}(b).
 The blue elements are potentially nonzero whereas uncolored elements are zero.
-The nonzero elements in $\bA$ and $\bB$ are thus clustered in specific, dense diagonals with the occasional zero when horizontal neighbours are absent (i.e. on the boundary of the grid).
-The diagonal nature of the sparsity is not an artifact of allowing horizontal interactions only.
+The nonzero elements in $\bA$ and $\bB$ are seen to cluster in specific, dense diagonals with the occasional zero when horizontal neighbours are absent (at the boundary of the grid).
+This diagonal sparsity pattern is not an artifact of allowing horizontal interactions only.
 Figures \ref{fig:spatial_overview}(c) adds the vertical interactions and the accompanying sparsity pattern again manifests itself along diagonals (Figure \ref{fig:spatial_overview}(d)).
 Finally, with diagonal nearest neighbours being horizontal neighbors of vertical elements, we observe a ``thickening'' of the diagonals in Figure \ref{fig:spatial_overview}(f).
 Guided by these considerations we combine generalized Yule-Walker estimation with a sparse group penalty \citep[e.g.][]{Simon2013}.
-The Yule-Walker estimator will control for endogeneity.
-The sparse group penalty will shrink towards diagonal structures by including/omitting complete diagonals and thus selecting the required interactions.
+The Yule-Walker estimator will control for endogeneity, while the sparse group penalty will shrink towards diagonal structures by including/omitting complete diagonals and thus selecting the required interactions.
 Compared to \citet{Gao2019}, we hereby gain the ability to exploit sparsity within banded matrices.

 A formal definition of our estimator requires further notation.
 Part of this notation comes naturally if we briefly review the generalized Yule-Walker estimator.
 After post-multiplying by $\by_{t-1}\tran$ and taking expectations, we find $\bSigma_1=\bA \bSigma_1 + \bB \bSigma_0$ or, equivalently,